Landscape with Snow: The painting

 The painting is made of the La Crau plain and Montmajour in the background.
 The audience is drawn in by the road that starts at the lower left hand corner of the frame right towards the trees, hills and snow-covered mountains at the horizon.
 Horizontal brushstrokes emphasize the plain that fills most of the painting; tension is created by the diagonal strokes of the road cutting across the plain.
 Van Gogh uses color to depict the components of the landscape.
 White and violet are used for snow.
 Brown, green and blue is used to suggest puddles and slush left by melting snow.
 Tufts of grass are painted in yellow along the side of the road.
 The view is accented by the red roofs along the horizon, brown dog, and the brown jacket and black hat of the man walking in the field.

 Van Gogh, an avid collector of Japanese art woodcut prints, may have been inspired by the prints with snowy scenes.
 If so, he had not left behind the standards used in Dutch landscape paintings which use dark greens and browns within the foreground and blues in the sky.
 What is unusual, though, is that the horizon sits high on the horizon, the attention focused on the foreground and land leading up to the house, nearly as if Van Gogh was walking behind the man and dog on the field.
 A few days later, following a new snow storm, Van Gogh painted another similar but less detailed landscape, Snowy Landscape with Arles in the Background (F391).

 In popular culture

-In September, 2017, President of the United States Donald Trump and First Lady Melania Trump asked the Solomon R. Guggenheim Museum if they could borrow Landscape with Snow to decorate their living quarters in the White House's Executive Residence.
+In September 2017, President of the United States Donald Trump and First Lady Melania Trump asked the Solomon R. Guggenheim Museum if they could borrow Landscape with Snow to decorate their living quarters in the White House's Executive Residence.
 The Guggenheim's Artistic Director and Chief Curator, Nancy Spector, declined.
 Instead she offered the White House America, a 2016 18K gold toilet sculpture by contemporary Italian artist Maurizio Cattelan, but that installation did not occur.

+On November 10, 2023, rapper Aesop Rock released the spoken word track "On Failure" in his ninth studio album Integrated Tech Solutions, with lyrics primarily discussing Landscape with Snow.